Malika Ménard

-Malika Ménard (born 14 July 1987) is a French model, television presenter, and beauty pageant titleholder, who was crowned Miss France 2010.
+Malika Ménard (born 14 July 1987) is a French model, tv host and beauty pageant titleholder, who was crowned Miss France 2010.
 She later represented France in Miss Universe 2010, placing in the Top 15.

 Life and career

 Early life

 Ménard was born on 14 July 1987 in Rennes, but later grew up in Hérouville-Saint-Clair.
 She received a baccalauréat degree in social sciences from Lycée Malherbe in Caen, and later began studying law at the University of Caen Normandy.
 She additionally worked as a hostess at Stade Michel d'Ornano and Stade Malherbe, Caen.

 Her name, Malika, means "queen" in Arabic, and is very common in many Arab and Berber communities.
 She was firstly believed to be of Kabyle Berber descent; however, she has clarified that she is "100% French", and that her mother named her Malika because they lived in Morocco.

+She is married to Karim, born in 1974, since 2024.

 Pageantry

 Ménard began her pageantry career after being crowned Miss Calvados 2009 on 17 September 2009.
 As Miss Calvados, she received the right to compete at the Miss Normandy 2009 competition, which she went on to win as well.
 She then was given the right to represent the region of Normandy at Miss France 2010.

 Ménard went on to compete at Miss France 2010 in Nice, where she was crowned the winner.
 Ménard was the first winner of Miss France to be chosen solely by viewers rather than the judging panel, and she received 34% of the public vote.
 She later represented France at Miss Universe 2010 in Las Vegas, Nevada, placing within the Top 15.
 During Miss Universe 2010, Ménard was one of a number of contestants who refused to participate in a topless photoshoot.
 If she had agreed to participate, she would have faced dethronement as Miss France, as rules state that no titleholder may pose nude prior to, during, or after their reign.

 Ménard crowned her successor Laury Thilleman in Caen on 4 December 2010.